-It has been called the “nation’s fastest-growing drug epidemic” by the National Safety Council (NSC) and is charged with killing 45 people per day.
-These prescription painkillers can be as addictive as heroin, according to the National Institute on Drug Abuse.
+It has been called the “nation’s fastest-growing drug epidemic” by the National Safety Council (NSC) and is charged with killing 46 people per day.
+Prescription painkillers can be as addictive as heroin, according to the National Institute on Drug Abuse.
 They are involved in more overdoses each year than cocaine and heroin combined.
-Many in the workforce have abused prescription opioid medications, creating potentially dangerous work environments if they suffer various side effects from the drugs while on the job.
+Many employees in the workforce have abused prescription opioid medications, creating potentially dangerous work environments if they suffer various side effects from the drugs while on the job.

 Important Information Regarding Prescription Painkillers at Work